• Home

 • Donate

-Growing Up Boulder's Child-Friendly City PRINTED and DIGITAL Maps seek to educate and inspire children, families, and community organizations through the creation of a print and online, bilingual, child-friendly city maps that highlight favorite locations in Boulder.
-They promote universal values of inclusion, diversity, community engagement, collaboration, and celebration.
-Our map-making project is co-created by children and families for children and families.
-By working with children and their preschools, elementary schools, homes, and after school programs, we aim to reach a wide cross-section of Boulder's 0-10 year olds.
+Growing Up Boulder's Child and Teen Friendly City Maps seek to educate and inspire children, families, and community organizations through the creation of maps co-created with young people and their families to highlight their favorite locations in Boulder.
+They promote the values of inclusion, diversity, community engagement, collaboration, and celebration.
+By working with young people and their caregivers at their schools, homes, libraries, and out-of-school programs, we aim to reach a wide cross-section of Boulder's population.
+To learn more about the map-making process, visit this page.

 Where to find the printed maps